 When Lord Vishnu killed his brother, Hiranyakashipu started a penance to please Lord Brahma.
 Satisfied with his devotion Lord Brahma wanted to give him a boon.
-The king sought a boon that he should not be killed either on earth or in space, either in fire or in water, either din the daytime or during night, either by humans or by gods or by any species, either by the animate or by inanimate, either inside the house or outside the house.
+The king sought a boon that he should not be killed either on earth or in space, either in fire or in water, either during the daytime or night, either by humans or by gods or by any species, either by the animate or by inanimate, either inside the house or outside the house.
 Brahma granted this boon to Hiranyakashipu.

 Hiranyakashipu and Prahlada

 Prahlada was Hiranyakashipu's eldest son who was a great devotee of Lord Vishnu.
 The king after getting the boon brought the whole universe under his control and began to harass all the Gods.
 His son by worshipping Vishnu became a menace to him.
-Hiranyakashipu tried hard to the change the mind of his son by failed.
+Hiranyakashipu tried hard to change the mind of his son but failed.
 Then in a fury he tried to kill Prahlada but was not successful as Prahlada was wrapped with grace of the Lord.
-Every time t5he king attempted to kill his son, he was saved by Vishnu's mystical power.
+Every time the king attempted to kill his son, he was saved by Vishnu's mystical power.

-festival in Hinduism.
+festival in Hinduism